 major macro economic indicators

-- Mineral wealth (copper: leading producer in Africa, cobalt, uranium, gold, diamonds, manganese)
+- Mining wealth (copper, cobalt, nickel, uranium, gold, diamonds, manganese)

 - Agricultural wealth (maize, tobacco)

-- Landlocked and dependent on communication routes of neighbouring countries
+- Landlocked and dependent on the transport routes of neighbouring countries

-- High levels of inequality; healthcare, education and administrative failings
+- High levels of inequality; healthcare, educational and administrative deficiencies